rudi-c/rudi-c.github.io/_posts/2015-10-12-dropbox-second-internship.md

 JITs
 ----

-The first thing I learned while learning the Pyston codebase is what a JIT compiler is or rather, what it can be.
+The first thing I learned from the Pyston codebase is what a JIT compiler is or rather, what it can be.
 I think that when most people first hear about JITs, it is almost always in the context of the JVM or .NET.
-While learning Java or C#, we learn that the code is first compiled to an intermediate portable bytecode, and a final translation step to machine code occurs when the program is run.
+While learning Java or C#, we learn that code is first compiled to an intermediate portable bytecode, and a final translation step to machine code occurs when the program is run.
 This is used to explain Java/C#'s startup time.
 This layer of abstraction increases portability and allows for some machine-specific optimizations.
 Otherwise, the bytecode looks very machine-like already (even though it is technically interpreted) as Java and C# are static languages.

-JITs for dynamic languages don’t have much a pre-compilation step.
+JITs for dynamic languages don’t have much of a pre-compilation step.
 They often default to execution by an interpreter and compile parts of the code as needed (often one function at a time).
 A good illustration of the power of a dynamic language JIT is the inline cache optimization.

 Suppose we implement a distance function for vectors: